 Skip to main content

-For example, here's what the app looks like after ingesting the last three years of Apple 10-K filings.
+To show the pipeline works, we'll also build a chat agent that can accurately answer questions about the indexed documents.
+For example, here's what the chat agent looks like after ingesting the last three years of Apple 10-K filings.
 It can accurately answer questions about Apple's financials:

 Document Detective UI